 New drought monitor reveals major improvements

-With the continued rainy pattern the Capital Region has been under, the latest drought monitor released by the Climate Prediction Center reveals major improvements area wide.
+With the continued rainy pattern the Capital Region has been under, the latest drought monitor reveals major improvements area wide.
 Baton Rouge Metro Airport now has reported a net surplus of rain for the year.
 It was not that long ago where we were falling behind average for yearly rainfall.

 The greatest rainfall totals over the past several weeks have fallen over the Baton Rouge area and along the 10/12 corridor.
 Given that fact, it is no surprise that most of the area has been eliminated from any drought category.
 The worst drought conditions were located near the coast and north of Baton Rouge, closer to the state line.
 Both of these areas have seen full category improvements in the latest monitor.